Native graphic designer reinvents star quilt designs through handmade cards

 “It’s funny how all of the 562 tribes are different, but there’s a commonality: star quilts,” she said.
 “It’s so cool learning about how other tribes use star quilts.”

-Friends on the Pine Ridge Reservation in South Dakota requested she make cards feature medicine wheel colors—red, yellow, black and white.
+Friends on the Pine Ridge Reservation in South Dakota requested she make cards featuring medicine wheel colors — red, yellow, black and white.
 So, her second series features morning star designs with medicine wheel colors.

 "I feel like this is a step in the right direction," Desjarlais said.
 "The magazine is another step in the same direction.
 I’m all about positivity."

-In Montana her cards can be found at various locations in Billings, Helena, and Livingston and at the gift store in the Little Bighorn National Recreational Area.
+In Montana her cards may be found at various locations in Billings, Helena and Livingston, and at the gift store in the Little Bighorn National Recreational Area.
 The cards are also available online at debbiedesjarlaisdesign.com.